cybrwzrd/cyberwizard-blog/content/posts/the-wonderful-world-of-binary-hex-and-decimal.md

 ![Decimal](/uploads/decimal.png#center)

-The handy thing about decimal is that working in groups of 10 makes for nice easy math, as we'll see shortly.

 ### Binary (base 2)

-Binary, or base 2 is the simple yet beautiful numbering system of computers.
+Binary, or base 2 is the simple yet beautiful numbering system of computers. `1`s and `0`s, that's all there is to it.
 Everything from numbers, text, and even images can be represented with these two numbers.

 ![Binary](/uploads/binary.png#center)